Guide

 • If you’re starting a small, independent, single-provider clinic, try to find a location close to other popular businesses that get a lot of foot traffic.
 This will help you gain visibility.

 One more thing to consider: How much space do you really need?
-In this article, PT and clinic owner Jack Sparacio suggests asking yourself if you really need “the 3,000 square foot office and [to] pay rent for space you are hoping to grow into?
+In How To Start An Outpatient Private Practice For Less Than $8,000, PT and clinic owner Jack Sparacio suggests asking yourself if you really need “the 3,000 square foot office and [to] pay rent for space you are hoping to grow into?
 Or can you get your practice up and running in the 800 to 1,000 square foot office for one-third the rent?”
 In his opinion, growing too big for your office space is a much better problem than throwing money away on office space you’re not using.
 Not quite ready to nail down your own space?
-Sparacio offers up the following advice: “Subleasing space from other health professionals or health clubs can also be an affordable alternative.”
+Sparacio offers up the following advice: “Subleasing space from other health professionals or health clubs can also be an affordable alternative.“

 Which PT specialty is the best one for you?